 Champagne and most sparkling wines are made with two fermentations:

-1- the freshly pressed grape juice goes through alcoholic fermentation in steal tanks, for the yeasts to transform the grape sugar into ethanol.
-Note that it is authorized in Champagne to add white sugar to the juice in the grape sugar content is too low.
+1- the freshly pressed grape juice goes through alcoholic fermentation in steel tanks, for the yeasts to transform the grape sugar into ethanol.
+Note that it is authorized in Champagne to add white sugar to the juice if the grape sugar content is too low.
 This process is called chaptalisation, named after Mr. Chaptal.

-2- the still wine is then bottled and inoculated with new yeasts that will produce the bubbles, the carbon dioxide gaz [CO2], in the bottle; this second step is referred as secondary fermentation.
+2- the still wine is then bottled and inoculated with new yeasts that will produce the bubbles, the carbon dioxide gas [CO2], in the bottle; this second step is referred as secondary fermentation.

 Before the secondary fermentation, the Cellar Master creates the wine blend made from the new wine blended with aged wines to complement the flavor profile; this blending phase, called Assemblage, ensures consistency of the wine flavor vintage after vintage.
 This is a critical step in Champagne making, where in fact Art meets Science.
 Over the years, each Champagne House has developed its specific flavor profile, the Champagne House signature style.
 I think it was a very smart way to build loyalty with their consumers.

-This resting time enable the wine to develop even more its particular aromas that are not so prevalent in still wines such as leesy, creamy, nutty, or spicy.
+This resting time enables the wine to develop even more its particular aromas that are not so prevalent in still wines such as leesy, creamy, nutty, or spicy.

 Now, nobody wants to drink dead yeasts, right?
 So the next operations will help get rid of them.
 First, by Riddling, or remuage in French.